JessLiang02/US-President/README.md

 ## Overview

-This repository provides a framework for analyzing polling data aimed at predicting Donald Trump's percentage support in the upcoming 2024 U.S. presidential election.
+Welcome to the "Forecasting Support for Trump in the 2024 U.S. Election" repository.
+This project is dedicated to analyzing and predicting Donald Trump's percentage support in the upcoming 2024 U.S. presidential election by leveraging polling data and advanced statistical modeling techniques.
+The repository serves as a comprehensive framework that encompasses data acquisition, simulation, cleaning, analysis, modeling, and documentation to facilitate a thorough understanding of the factors influencing voter sentiment.

 ## File Structure